openpotato/website/en/docs/index.md

 ### APIs

-+ [OpenHolidays API](https://www.openholidaysapi.org/de/): Provides data on public holidays and school vacations from 2020 onwards for a large number of countries through an open REST API interface.
++ [OpenHolidays API](https://www.openholidaysapi.org/en/): Provides data on public holidays and school vacations from 2020 onwards for a large number of countries through an open REST API interface.
-+ [OpenPLZ API](https://www.openplzapi.org/de/): Provides a public street directory for Germany, Austria, and Switzerland through an open REST API interface.
++ [OpenPLZ API](https://www.openplzapi.org/en/): Provides a public street and postal code directory for Austria, Germany, Liechtenstein and Switzerland through an open REST API interface.

 ### Data Formats